British Soap Awards 2018: winners in full

 - Cain and Faith flashback (Emmerdale)

-- Three Mothers, Three Daughters (Hollyoaks)
+- Three Mothers, Three Daughters (Hollyoaks) – WINNER!

 Best Comedy Performance